 These one-on-one meetings are designed to offer students detailed guidance on any topic you wish—from job search strategies and professional etiquette to self-marketing campaigns.
 These meetings allow the LLM Professional Development staff to get to know you, and help you identify the unique skills you should highlight in order to move forward in your legal career.
 Appointments are typically 45 minutes, and are available throughout the academic year and summer.
 Appointments are easy to make, and since you can make one on-line, you can make an appointment from anywhere.

 Alumni Network Access

 Our LLM students have access to BU Law’s broad network of accomplished alumni, working in the US and abroad.
-Students engage with and augment their list of contacts by joining BU Law alumni social media groups and the law school’s searchable alumni database.
-Through these resources, our students can build their professional network, starting with the LLM program and extending throughout their legal careers.
+Students engage with and augment their list of contacts by joining BU Law alumni social media groups and the law school’s searchable alumni database, available through the app, “Evertrue.”
+Current students and graduates may download Evertrue from Google Play or from the Apple App Store.
+Through these resources, students can build their professional network, starting with the LLM program and extending throughout their legal careers.

 US Bar Exam Advising